Demonstrate the highest levels of knowledge and skill and advance your career with an IBMS Advanced Specialist Diploma

 Specimen Dissection assessment

-The examination of an IBMS Advanced Specialist Diploma (ASD) in Histological Dissection involves three assessments:
+The examination of an IBMS Advanced Specialist Diploma (ASD) in Specimen Dissection involves three assessments:

 - a portfolio assessment

 You must meet 29 standards in order to pass your portfolio assessment and progress to the written and practical examinations.